-In today’s financial climate, with global tensions high, political turmoil in the West, rumblings of war in Korea and Syria, relentless cyber attacks, low interest rates and high inflation, the stability and security of gold investments is attractive to investors.
+In today’s economic climate, with global resources stretched to the limit, economic growth at the mercy of COVID-19 waves, low interest rates and high inflation, the stability and security of gold investments is attractive to investors.

 So when should you invest in gold?

 Gold investment is a good idea:

 - when confidence in the stock market is low